 Complications after vaginal hysterectomy

 Vaginal hysterectomy is a safe and minimally invasive procedure.
-There are rare complications which may include infection, blood clots in the legs and anesthesia problems.
 You must consult your surgeon if you notice any of them.

-- No more menstrual periods after vaginal hysterectomy.
-It may be beneficial for a woman with abnormal bleeding, endometriosis or any other period-related problems.
+A female would not have menstrual periods after vaginal hysterectomy.
+This laparoscopic procedure may be beneficial for a female with abnormal menstrual bleeding disorder, endometriosis or any other period-related problems.

-- A woman will no longer be able to get pregnant but it is important to take precautions for sexually transmitted diseases (STDs).
-You will no longer need birth control pills.
+A woman will no longer be able to get pregnant but it is important to take precautions for sexually transmitted diseases (STDs) and would no longer need birth control methods.

 Your doctor can recommend medicines for these symptoms if you are struggling with any of these issues.